Mental Health and Protection

-As the Syrian crisis enters its tenth year, the severity and complexity of humanitarian needs remains extensive.
+After over thirteen years, the severity and complexity of humanitarian needs remains extensive.
 Years of continued bombardment, attacks on civilians, doctors, health workers, and healthcare facilities has left an extremely vulnerable population in Syria.
 The healthcare infrastructure has been decimated leaving people with limited to no access to emergency and specialized medical care as they are struggling with disease and malnutrition among other illnesses.
-Less visible, countless Syrians, whether they remained inside Syria or sought refuge in Turkey, Jordan, or Lebanon, are in need of mental health care after being exposed to the traumatic experiences they have faced for the past 10 years
+Less visible, countless Syrians, whether they remained inside Syria or sought refuge in Turkey, Jordan, or Lebanon, are in need of mental health care after being exposed to the traumatic experiences they have faced for the past 13 years

 The United Nations High Commissioner for Refugees (UNHCR) notes that “the most prevalent and most significant clinical problems among Syrians are emotional disorders, such as: depression, prolonged grief disorder, posttraumatic stress disorder and various forms of anxiety disorders.”